 Other paints:

 lacquer No.67 asfaltoviy.
-Bombs were painted double, first normally with the markings and then with asfatoviy, a dark grey , slightly sticky laquer which was easily removed with turpentine, presumably to check the markings.
+Bombs were painted twice, first normally with the markings and then with asfatoviy, a dark grey , slightly sticky lacquer which was easily removed with turpentine, presumably to check the markings.

 Sources